 Marvin Camel and Mate Parlov were the first fighters to fight for the novel title, and following a draw in their first bout, Camel would win the rematch to become the first-ever cruiserweight champion.

 Since that first title fight over forty years ago, the division has produced several outstanding champions, including Britain's own David Haye, who unified the division with a stoppage victory against Marc Mormeck in Paris back in 2007.

-In today's article, we're ranking three of the divisions finest champions as we measure up their respective achievements both in the cruiserweight and heavyweight classes.
+Below, we rank three of the division's finest champions as we measure up their respective achievements both in the cruiserweight and heavyweight classes.